EgypTeam/etops/README.md

-Here’s the updated `README.md` with the correct Git URLs, author, and company information:

----

 # **etops - EgypTeam DevOps SDK**
 **etops** is a CLI tool for orchestrating Kubernetes development and runtime environments for EgypTeam applications.
 It manages environments and services through simple bash commands and YAML descriptors.